ScarletsFiction/SFDatabase-js/README.md

 ## Contribution

-If you want to help in SFDatabase library, please fork this project and edit on your repository, then make a pull request to here.
+If you want to help in SFDatabase-js library, please fork this project and edit on your repository, then make a pull request to here.

 Keep the code simple and clear.

 ## License

-SFDatabase is under the MIT license.
+SFDatabase-js is under the MIT license.

 But don't forget to put the a link to this repository.